Learning What to Learn: Experimental Design when Combining Experimental with Observational Evidence: Introduction

-The second step is to select the experiment(s), sample size and estimator.
-A natural starting point would be to design the experiment to minimize the mean-squared error (MSE) for $\tau(\theta)$.
-However, in practice, the bias is unknown prior to the experiment.
+The next step is to select the experiment(s) and sample size allocation.
+A natural starting point is to focus on estimators that admit an asymptotically linear representation as for methods of moments or minimum distance estimators\footnote{These are the most common in applications.
+In our review, one-third of the papers using experiments with external estimates use these in structural models typically estimated via methods of moments or minimum distance, and the remaining two-third uses experimental estimates mostly with DiD, IV, or RDD observational estimates.
+All admit an asymptotic linear characterization with linear moments and with non-linear moments under standard smoothness restrictions and standard local asymptotics, see Section \ref{sec:gmm-extension}. }, and design the experiment to minimize the mean-squared error (MSE) for $\tau(\theta)$.
+However, one challenge is that the bias may be hard to elicit for all relevant parameters.
 A worst-case approach would be overly-conservative and disregard information about the variance.
-We instead adapt the definition of adaptation regret, previously studied for combining two estimators under a fixed design \citep{armstrong2024adaptingmisspecification, tsybakov1998pointwise}, to our experimental design problem (with multiple parameters).
-Here, the regret is the ratio of the researcher's worst-case mean-squared error relative to an oracle that knows the worst-case bound on the observational bias and chooses both the \textit{design} and the estimator.
-Taking its supremum over the worst-case bias yields a robust procedure without requiring a prior about the bias or on its bound.
-However, our task of also choosing the experimental design and the lack of an unbiased estimate for $\tau(\theta)$ when not all parameters can be learned experimentally make existing solutions not applicable.
+Motivated by a large decision-theory literature \citep[e.g.][]{stoye2009minimax, montiel2026decision, armstrong2024adaptingmisspecification}, we measure the performance relative to the regret, defined as the ratio of the researcher's worst-case mean-squared error relative to an oracle that knows the worst-case bound on the observational bias and chooses both the \textit{design} and the estimator.\footnote{See Remark \ref{rem:alternative_objectives} for a discussion about minimax and minimax additive regret.} Taking its supremum over the worst-case bias yields a robust procedure without requiring a prior about the bias or on its bound.
+While previous references take the design as fixed, here we optimize over the design choice, which changes the target objective.